grassrootseconomics/CIC-Docs/spec/005_Platform_Smoke_Testing.md

 -----------------------
 ## User Creation

-* ☐ Create a new user self service
+* ☐ Create a new user via self service (Dial the code above with a phone number not in the system)
+ * ensure user is setup correctly and given (50) tokens
+ * ensure user can set their profile information and check the information
+   * ☐ See my profile
+   * ☐ Change my business, name, location
+   * ☐ Check balance
+   * ☐ Change pin
+   * ☐ Opt out of market place

 * ☐ Create a new user via webpage

 ## User Types

-* ☐ Create a new User for Group and Agent
+* ☐ Change a user type to Group and Agent
 * ☐ Change an existing user type to Chama and Agent and test features work like exchange - then back to User and test again

 ## Pin Reset